Sharing a kiss is no doubt the simplest way to engage with your partner and express that giddy feeling of butterflies they give you.

 But like anything else, there’s more beneath the surface about kissing, like health benefits, origins of etymology, and the science of kissing.

-Read on to learn about many peoples favorite hobby!
+Read on to learn about many people’s favorite hobby, kissing!

 While your reaction to kissing feels like a natural response, for the most part, our kissing style can be traced back to when we were still in our momma’s stomach!